 Although none of the Scandinavian countries have had armed conflicts on their soil since the Second World War, there are in Scandinavia at present war criminals, and witnesses and victims of atrocity crimes.
 The crimes have been committed in different situations outside Scandinavia and it is only lately that the investigation and prosecution of these crimes have gained adequate attention.

 This volume presents 21 articles on the investigation and prosecution in Scandinavia of international crimes.
 The articles present decisions and cases tried at domestic level in a thematic manner, by examining some overarching questions.
 For instance, to what extent and how international law sources are considered and/or implemented in the Scandinavian countries and how the objectives of international criminal law are brought into action.
 The volume is organized into five parts: Introduction, General Principles and Matters of Criminal Law, International Crimes, Procedural Matters, and Comparative Outlook.

 The series Scandinavian Studies in Law is published by a non-profit trust.
-The first volume was presented in 1957 and to date some 900 articles have been published in the series.
+The first volume was presented in 1957.